Rise of the Planet of the Apes – science, sociology and sentience

 The queen of Regency romance – Georgette Heyer

-Furious at Barbara Cartland … author Georgette Heyer pictured in 1923.
-Photograph: E O Hopp /Corbis Georgette Heyer wrote countless Regency romances where the romance ran as a constant thread but front and center was the Regency period of British history.
+Georgette Heyer wrote countless Regency romances where the romance ran as a constant thread but front and center was the Regency period of British history.
+Continue reading

 Warped genius!
 Sir Vidia’s Shadow (Paul Theroux)